Belizean–Guatemalan territorial dispute

 Throughout the 20th century, tensions flared up intermittently between Guatemala and British Honduras.
-A Series of Notes in 1931 were exchanged between Guatemala and the UK, confirming concrete markers implementing part of the 1859 border lines, showing that the treaty was being upheld by both parties at this point.
+A series of notes in 1931 were exchanged between Guatemala and the UK, confirming concrete markers implementing part of the 1859 border lines, showing that the treaty was being upheld by both parties at this point.
 Less than 10 years later, Guatemala renewed its claims on the area, using the broken promise of the road as justification for the 1859 treaty to be void.
-Britain stationed troops in British Honduras to secure the region against Guatemalan invasion and many failed negotiations to resolve the dispute took place over the coming decades.
-Belize and the British pursued a path to independence, eventually culminating to the UN passing a resolution to guarantee Belizean independence.
+Britain stationed troops in British Honduras to secure the region against Guatemalan invasion and many negotiations attempting to resolve the dispute took place over the following decades.
+Belize and the British pursued a path to independence, eventually culminating in the United Nations passing a resolution to guarantee Belizean independence.
 In an attempt to settle the dispute before Belize's official independence in 1981, Guatemala, the UK, and Belize negotiated the Heads of Agreement treaty.
 The treaty was vehemently rejected by the Belizean people, to the point of causing a state of emergency.

-Since Belize's independence, the border dispute has been quieter.
-In the early 1990s, Guatemala recognised the independence of Belize.
-However, in 1999, Guatemala shifted its stance back to inheriting claims from the Spanish Empire and the Federal Republic of Central America, though it now only claims the southern half of Belize.
-Guatemala and Belize both stationed troops at the border, with a 1 km "adjacency zone" drawn on either side of the 1859 treaty borders.
+The border dispute has been quieter since Belize's independence.
+Guatemala eventually recognised the independence of Belize in the early 1990s.
+In 1999, however, Guatemala shifted its stance back to inheriting claims from the Spanish Empire and the Federal Republic of Central America.
+Guatemala and Belize both stationed troops at the border, with a one-kilometre "adjacency zone" drawn on either side of the 1859 treaty borders.
 In 2008, Guatemala and Belize made a pact to have simultaneous referendums for their voters to send the issue to the International Court of Justice.
 The referendums passed in both countries by May 2019.
-As of June 2022, both countries are now settling the dispute at the International Court of Justice, with both countries confirmed to have submitted their initial briefs to the organisation.
+As of 7 June 2023, both countries have submitted their final written arguments to the International Court of Justice.
+The court is not expected to rule until 2025 at the earliest.